 So that got me thinking.
-I had a Windows Phone lying around that which always has very good reception.
-However, as you may or may not know is that this platform only supports tethering over Wi-Fi Hotspot.
-This was no good for me as my Desktop has no Wi-Fi adapter.
+I had a Windows Phone lying around has always had very good reception.
+However, as you may or may not know, this platform only supports tethering over Wi-Fi Hotspot.
+This was no good for me as my desktop computer had no Wi-Fi adapter.

 But what if I tethered my Android Phone to a Wi-Fi hotspot created by the Windows phone?
-Would it possible then to share this hotspot over USB tethering to the desktop?
+Would it be possible then to share this hotspot over USB tethering to the desktop?

 What I was essentially proposing here is “USB tethering a Hotspot” or even more interesting, to use my Android Phone as a Wi-Fi adapter for my computer.
 It didn’t make much sense to me but then again it didn’t hurt to try.

 As it turned out later, my proposition was not only valid but also, as odd as it may sound, the fastest USB tethering connection I’ve ever had the pleasure of using.

 - First disable your mobile data if it’s on.
 We don’t want to tether our mobile data, do we?

 - Next, connect your Android phone to an available Wi-Fi network or hotspot.
 To do that, go to:

 Settings > Wi-Fi > Turn On > Connect to a Wi-Fi network

 - After it has connected to a Wi-Fi network, connect your phone to your computer using a USB cable.

 - When you get prompted for a USB mode (Connect as), select USB Tethering.
 If this option is not available, enable it from the Hotspot & Tethering settings inside the Network & Internet system settings.